Data Analytics Skills for Entrepreneurs: Why would You Care?

 What’s in the data analytics combo for present and future entrepreneurs?

-Back in 2009, Hal Varian, chief economist at Google, predicted that a data savvy specialist would be ‘a sexy job [to have] in the next 10 years.’
+Back in 2009, Hal Varian, chief economist at Google, predicted that a data savvy specialist would be ‘a sexy job in the next 10 years.’
 Particularly, he meant statisticians and data scientists.
 Little did he know that the “sexiness” of data analytics skills would go far beyond these jobs.
 More recently, in 2018, Dr. Soraya Sedkaoui, senior lecturer at Université de Montpellier (France) and data analyst, denoted that future entrepreneurs, able to slice and dice the data, should demonstrate not only soft skills and a general entrepreneurial streak, but also sex up their scope of competences with the expertise in Math and Stats, data mining and data modeling.
 By and large, the next generation of entrepreneurs is expected to use data analytics methods ‘to extract value and enhance their professional capabilities.’

 Data SET project